Kakuly-NTU/AICAS_IRIS/Bunnie_Huang_IRIS_Processing_Scripts/README.md

 ## Citation

-If you use these scripts, please cite both bunnie's original IRIS work and our AICAS paper:
+If you use these scripts, please cite both Bunnie's original IRIS work and our AICAS paper:

 **IRIS (original technique):**
 ```bibtex